Boholano people: Demographics

 There were 2,278,495 of them in 2010.
 They are mainly concentrated in Bohol although some also live in Southern Leyte and Mindanao (mainly in the northeastern portion).
 The majority of the population is Roman Catholic adherents or other Christian denominations.
 Others practices traditional indigenous religions.

-Boholano delicacies
+Culture

 Kalamay, a sweet viscous dessert of Bohol traditionally packaged into empty coconut shells.

 The Boholano culture is much like the culture of the Philippines (specifically of the Visayas).
 It is based on the majority population of Austronesian peoples on the island.
 There are influences from indigenous Melanesian people such as the Eskaya tribe, and from the colonizing Spanish and trade with Mexico.
 There is also influence in the culture from China and other Asian countries.

 History

 The people of Bohol are said to be the descendants of the last group of inhabitants who settled in the Philippines called pintados or “tattooed ones.”
 Boholanos already have a culture of their own as evidenced by the artifacts dug at Mansasa, Tagbilaran City, and in Dauis and Panglao.

 Bohol is derived from the native word Bo-ol.
 The island was the seat of the first international treaty of peace and unity between the native king Datu Sikatuna, and Spanish conquistador, Miguel López de Legazpi, on March 16, 1565, through a blood compact alliance known today by many Filipinos as the Sandugo.